Every recovering addict has a story.

 This story isn’t about a client of ours, but it could apply to 95 % of them with some of them having stories not as bad, and some far worse.
 The story above is a real story, it is the story of one of our founders.
 She is a survivor that, while helping others has earned her credentials with a Master’s degree in Social Work, and a Mental Health Professional.
 The scar is still there, but few see it because of the beauty of what she does for others.

 We are “people that care, genuinely care”, and we do it over and over again.
-For nearly three years we have helped women find a new way to live, find hope, be reunited with their children and other loved ones.
+For eight years we have helped women find a new way to live, find hope, be reunited with their children and other loved ones.
 We incorporate trauma informed care with a full life reintegration strategy.

 Our Mission Statement says “Pirate Springs provides treatment, housing, life reintegration, and employment services to individuals recovering from addiction, alcoholism, or abuse; from a place of compassion because those who are part of Pirate Springs have been where our clients are.
 We believe that the life of another, any other, is of supreme value and worth saving.
 Through this work, local communities will benefit.”